gduverger/multifamily-pro-forma-guide/part1-top-metrics.md

 **Definition**
 Total cash returned to equity (including sale) divided by total equity invested.

-Simple: This shows how many dollars you get back in total for each dollar you put in.
+Another way to say it is, This shows how many dollars you get back in total for each dollar you put in.
 For example, putting in $1 and getting back $2 means a 2.0x multiple.
 It’s like looking at the scale of return without caring about time.

 **Key Terms**
 - **Total distributions**: all periodic distributions plus net sale proceeds to equity.